-Figure 13.
-Comparison of mudflats and tidal marsh vegetation in a modelled (left) and natural (right) system.
-Here, velocity magnitude to the power of 3 is plotted as an indication for hydrodynamic energy.
-Panels (a) and (b) show the estuary bathymetry and vegetation, (c) and (d) show the total energy along the estuary, (e) shows the mud covered area along the estuary, and (f) and (g) show the relative vegetated width of the estuary.
+Figure 12.
+Comparison of mud flats and tidal marsh vegetation in a modelled (left) and natural (right) system.
+Here, velocity magnitude to the power 3 is plotted as an indication for hydrodynamic energy. a,b) show the estuary bathymetry and vegetation, c,d) show the total energy along the estuary, e shows the mud covered area along the estuary and g,h) show the relative vegetated width of the estuary.